polterguy/lizzie/docs/poetic.threading.md

     /*
      * Instantiating our Shared object, which we will pass in (synchronised)
-     * to our threads, to ensure access to the shared instance as always
+     * to our threads, to ensure access to the shared instance is always
-     * synchronised
+     * synchronised.
      */
     var shared_object = new Shared();